Characterisation of the first wafer-scale prototype for the ALICE ITS3 upgrade: the monolithic stitched sensor (MOSS): MOSS sensor

 Charge collected by the pixel diode causes a voltage drop at the input node of the front-end (gate of M1).
 The input source-follower transistor M1 provides a high input impedance.
 The source of M1 reproduces the input voltage and is connected to the gate of the main amplifying transistor M2.
 The M2 amplifier, M4 cascode, and M9 current sink (together with its related cascode M8) form a folded-cascode amplification stage.
 M8 stabilises the $\Ibn$ current-sink branch, and its gate voltage $\Vn$ is set based on the operating conditions of M7 and M9.
 M0 provides $\Ib$, the main current of the front-end.
 Increasing $\Ib$ increases the gain and decreases equivalent input noise and response time, at the cost of increased power consumption. $\Ibn$ is set significantly lower than $\Ib$, nominally 1/10 of $\Ib$, to boost the output impedance of the amplifier and therefore its gain.

 The level-shifting transistor M3, steered by $\Vs$, increases the bias on the collection diode thus reducing its capacitance, up to the limit where M0 is pushed out of saturation, i.e.~the main front-end biasing current is reduced.
 Transistors M5, M6, and M7 constitute the feedback to the input node that sets the input voltage.
-M5 and M6 together form a cascoded currrent source.
+M5 and M6 together form a cascoded current source.
 This topology provides a better control of the small $\Ir$ current over large matrices.
 The M6 gate voltage $\Vrc$ is derived from $\Ir$ in the biasing unit (see Sec.~\ref{sec:moss_matrix_dacs}), and its value is typically close to the rail voltage (AVDD).
 The $\Ir$ current must be set larger than the sensor leakage current, but it must be limited to avoid additional shot noise and degradation of the amplifier gain. $\Ir$ is therefore in the pico-ampere range.
 The $\Vb$ voltage on the gate of M7 and $\Ir$ establish the baseline voltage at the output of the amplifier.
 Upon charge collection, the rising voltage at the amplifier output reduces the gate-source voltage of M7, turning it off and redirecting the $\Ir$ current to reset the collection diode.
 A reverse bias of \SI{-1.2}{\volt} is applied to the sensing diodes via the substrate biasing net PSUB.
 This voltage is unavoidably applied also to the bulk of the NMOS transistors in the pixels.
+This reverse substrate/bulk bias for the NMOS transistors in the pixel matrix results in a transistor threshold or VT shift, reducing the current drive capability of the NMOS transistors.
+This is not a show-stopper, but the effect has to be taken into account in the design of the in-pixel circuitry.

 The discrimination of the amplifier output signal is implemented with transistors M10 and M11.
 In static operation, the $\Id$ current is larger than the standby current in M11, and the discriminator output is thus kept close to the supply voltage.
 When the amplifier output voltage raises following a hit, the current in M11 increases, and if it exceeds $\Id$, the drain voltage of M10 drops to almost ground, indicating a hit.
-The charge threshold therefore depends on the amplifier gain (influenced by $\Ib$ and $\Ir$), its output baseline defined by $\Vb$ and $\Ir$, and the discriminator current $\Id$.
+The charge threshold, which is set using one value for all pixels of the entire half unit of a RSU, therefore depends on the amplifier gain (influenced by $\Ib$ and $\Ir$), its output baseline defined by $\Vb$ and $\Ir$, and the discriminator current $\Id$.

 For testing and calibration, charge can be injected at the circuit input by applying a voltage step to the injection capacitance $\Cinj$.
 This step is produced by switching the capacitor node between $\Vh$ and $\Vl$, where $\Vl$ corresponds to the potential of the AVSS ground net of the DAC that generates $\Vh$ at the periphery of the matrix (see Sec.~\ref{sec:moss_matrix_dacs}).